There are some large pieces of local stone set beside major roads leading into the Park which mark the boundaries

 Nutrient Neutrality Validation requirement for some applications within catchment of some waterways.
 The government failed to block this in September but seems to be still keen.

-Site Specific Flood Risk Assessments are now likely to be requested more often by the LDNPA to support a planning application if your site is within any of the Environment Agency's flood risk zones.
+Site Specific Flood Risk Assessments are now likely to be requested more often by the LDNPA to support a planning application if your site is adjacent to a beck (stream) or within any of the Environment Agency's flood risk zones.

 Trees on or near any site are important and if to remain must be assessed for their Root Protection Zones (RPZ).
 If just one or two trees a diagram of the RPZs may be acceptable but anything more and a full arboricutural survey will likely be needed.